swilgosz/hanamimastery/data/stray/hanami-architecture-explained.md

 ### Monolith-First approach.

-Hanami is a framework, that supports all kinds of architectures, and this is what differs from Rails, however, at the very root it evangelizes the [Monolith-First](https://martinfowler.com/bliki/MonolithFirst.html) - to [quickly build a complete application from scratch](/episodes/1-creating-hanami-application).
+Hanami is a framework, **that supports all kinds of architectures**, and this is what differs from Rails, however, at the very root it evangelizes the [Monolith-First](https://martinfowler.com/bliki/MonolithFirst.html) - to [quickly build a complete application from scratch](/episodes/1-creating-hanami-application).

-This is **exactly like rails** does.
+This is **exactly what rails** does.

 What differs from Rails, is that Hanami enforces the **separation of concerns**, encouraging developers by default to build applications that scale well, and are **easily transferrable into other architecture types**.